NickNaso/ghostscript4js/README.md

 ### execute

-**execute(cmd, callback)** method take in input the Ghostscript command parameters as a string and an optional callbackand.
-The execution will be asynchronous so this ensure better performance especially in a web application enviroment, because the Node.Js event loop will not block.
+**execute(cmd, callback)** method takes in input the Ghostscript command parameters as a string and an optional callback.
+The execution will be asynchronous so this ensure better performance especially in a web application enviroment, because it'll not block the Node.Js event loop.
-This method has optional callback function as input in that case a possible error will be handled by this function.
-If noone function will be provided the method return a Promise that will be resolved or rejected all as reported in the following example.
+This method has an optional callback function as input, in that case, a possible error will be handled by this function.
+If noone function will be provided the method returns a Promise that will be resolved or rejected as reported in the following example.

 #### Example - execute